How does this medication work? What will it do for me?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Kidney disease: If you have kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Kidney disease: Decreased kidney function or kidney disease can cause rivaroxaban to build up in the body, causing side effects.
+If you have kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Lactose: This medication contains lactose.
 People with certain rare problems associated with lactose or galactose intolerance (e.g., Lapp lactase deficiency, glucose-galactose malabsorption) should not take this medication.